artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 ==================

-There are a number of command line tools that can help you troubleshoot various AtoM problems.
+There are a number of command line tools that can help you troubleshoot various AtoM problems, as well as perform actions typically not supported in the :term:`user interface`.

-See below for :ref:`common-atom-queries`.

 ..
 SEEALSO::